hansreier/techreier/eDrops/src/main/resources/static/markdown/elpower_en.md

 What is alarming is that the current political direction does not solve the climate crisis, aggrevates the nature crisis, creates unnecessary inflation, higher interest rates, poverty, and contempt for politicians.
-A century of efforts by the entire Norwegian society to build an industrial nation based on cheap hydropower has been reversed and destroyed in just a few years.
+A century of efforts by the entire Norwegian society to build an industrial nation based on cheap hydropower has been reversed and gradually destroyed in just a few years.
 Norway had a system with stable, cheap electric power that worked well for many years.
 We no longer have that, but an EU-adapted market-based power system with extremely high and fluctuating electricity prices.
 Now and for the foreseeable future!
 Note also that this policy creates a lot of problems internally in EU.